Radclyffe Hall: Later novels

 Hall published one novel after The Well of Loneliness.
 An anonymous verse lampoon titled The Sink of Solitude had appeared during the controversy over The Well.
 Although its primary targets were James Douglas, who had called for The Well's suppression, and the Home Secretary William Joynson-Hicks, who had started legal proceedings, it also mocked Hall and her book.
-One of the illustrations, which depicted Hall nailed to a cross, so horrified her that she could barely speak of it for years afterward.
+One of the illustrations, which depicted Hall nailed to a cross, so horrified her that she could barely speak of it for years afterwards.
 Her sense of guilt at being depicted in a drawing that she saw as blasphemous led to her choice of a religious subject for her next novel The Master of the House.

 At Hall's insistence, The Master of the House was published with no cover blurb, which may have misled some purchasers into thinking it was another novel about "inversion".
 Advance sales were strong, and the book made No. 1 on The Observer's bestseller list, but it received poor reviews in several key periodicals, and sales soon dropped off.
 In the United States reviewers treated the book more kindly, but shortly after the book's publication, all copies were seized - not by the police, but by creditors; Hall's American publisher had gone bankrupt.
 Houghton Mifflin took over the rights, but by the time the book could be republished, its sales momentum was lost.

 Later years and death

 Hall lived with Troubridge in London and, during the 1930s, in the small town of Rye, East Sussex, noted for its many writers, including her contemporary the novelist E. F. Benson.
 Hall also was involved in affairs with other women throughout the years, including the actress Ethel Waters.

-In 1930, Hall received the Gold Medal of the Eichelbergher Humane Award.
+In 1930, Hall received the Gold Medal of the Eichelberger Humane Award.
 She was a member of the PEN club, the council of the Society for Psychical Research and a fellow of the Zoological Society.
-Hall was listed at No. 16 in the top 500 lesbian and gay heroes in The Pink Paper.
+In 1997 Hall was listed at No. 16 in the top 500 lesbian and gay heroes in The Pink Paper.

 On holiday around 1934, Troubridge contracted enteritis.
 Evguenia Souline, a Russian nurse, was hired to care for her.
 Hall and Souline ended up having an affair, which Troubridge knew about and painfully tolerated.
 It unsettled Troubridge deeply, but she remained with Hall.

 In 1943, Hall was diagnosed with cancer of the rectum.
 Operations were unsuccessful and she died at the age of 63.
 Her body is buried in a vault in the Circle of Lebanon on the western side of Highgate Cemetery at the entrance of the chamber of the Batten family, where Mabel is also buried.